edgedb/easy-edgedb/README.md

 {false}
 ```

-And even more complicated queries are still quite readable:
+Thanks to the function, even more complicated queries are still quite readable:

 ```
 SELECT(